Immer77/Immer77/README.md

 #### 💞️ Looking to Collaborate
 I'm open to collaborating on innovative projects that challenge my skills and help me grow.
 Particularly interested in projects that involve:
 - Advanced programming concepts
-- Scripting and automation
-- Network and server optimization
 - Implementing and learning new technologies

 #### 📫 How to Reach Me